JackDilger/Milstone-Project-Two/README.md

 - The form submits and takes the user to the thankyou page once submitted.
 - Hovering over the links indicates to the user clearly to click and links are not default blue.
 - All functions tested in browser and console checked for no errors.
-- A lighthouse report of the website showed no accessibilty erros on the site.
+- A lighthouse report of the website showed no accessibility errors on the site.

 ![Lighthouse](/assets/readme-files/lighthouse.png)

 ### Browser Testing